Learn how to make a fresh peach pie with juicy peaches, warm spices, and a flaky lattice crust. A classic summer dessert everyone loves!

 - Preheat the oven to 400°F. Place a baking sheet in the oven.

-- In a large bowl, mix together the 3/4 cup sugar, brown sugar, corn starch, and cinnamon.
-Add the peaches and stir until well coated.
+- In a large bowl, mix together the 3/4 cup sugar, 1/4 cup brown sugar, 1/3 cup corn starch, and 1/4 teaspoon cinnamon.
+Add 5 cups peaches and stir until well coated.

 - While it bakes, roll the remaining pie crust into a large enough circle to fit the pie dish.

-- Using a slotted spoon, scoop the peach filling into the baked pie crust, leaving any excess juice in the bowl.
-Top peaches with pie crust (or crumb topping below), trimming any excess dough.
+- Add filling, top with crust.
+Using a slotted spoon, scoop the peach filling into the baked pie crust, leaving any excess juice in the bowl.
+Top peaches with pie crust (I used a lattice crust), trimming any excess dough.
 Using a pastry brush, coat the top with egg white.
 Sprinkle with remaining 1 Tablespoon sugar.

 - Bake 20 minutes.
 Reduce heat to 350°F. Bake 40 minutes, or until crust is golden brown.
 If crust is browning too fast, cover with foil.
 Let cool 1 to 2 hours to set before slicing.